kjosib/kjosib.github.io/voice/index.md

 * Getting to a voice you're in love with

 ### Session Zero:

+Start with ***why***.

+Before beginning, ask the student answer the question "What's in it for me?" i.e. why do you want to learn the feminine voice?

 This section is largely student-driven.
 The goals are mutual understanding, proper rapport, and student engagement / willingness to learn.